Privacy Policy

 Depending on your jurisdiction, you may have the following rights:

 To exercise any of these rights, contact us at privacy@parlalive.com.
-We will respond within the timeframes required by applicable law.
+We will respond within the timeframes required by applicable law (generally 45 days for access, deletion, correction, and portability requests under California, Colorado, Connecticut, Virginia, Utah, and similar state laws, with one 45-day extension where reasonably necessary).

 8. Children's Privacy